 Modern versions are made more like carpet.
-They are also long pile – our Buzz Supreme grass is 35mm pile height and incredibly soft to boot.
+They are also long pile – our Lush grass is 35mm pile height and incredibly soft to boot.

 Drainage has, historically, been an issue with artificial grass.
 However modern techniques mean that artificial grass is now much more permeable.
 Our turf is punched with drainage holes to ensure water will go through easily.

 It is still a good idea to fit a drainage base below the levelling layer to help the water along.